zenseact/research-blog/_publications/raw-or-cooked/raw-or-cooked.md

 We study several different learnable operations \\(F(\mathbf{x})\\) that can be applied to the RAW image before it is fed to the object detector, all of which are outlined in slight detail below.

 **Learnable gamma correction.**
-Previous works [1, 2] have shown that [demosaicing](https://en.wikipedia.org/wiki/Demosaicing) and [tone mapping](https://en.wikipedia.org/wiki/Tone_mapping) are the most important operations in a traditional ISP pipeline.
+Previous works {% cite buckler2017reconfiguring olli2021end %} have shown that [demosaicing](https://en.wikipedia.org/wiki/Demosaicing) and [tone mapping](https://en.wikipedia.org/wiki/Tone_mapping) are the most important operations in a traditional ISP pipeline.
 We, therefore, start by investigating a learnable gamma correction (which is one of the most common tone mapping techniques) operations, defined as

 $$
 F_{\text{d}}(\mathbf{x}) = \mathbf{x_d}^{\gamma},